 Now, it appears, he has.
 This month--this story, in fact--marks the end of stealth mode for Patton's new enterprise software, Banjo, an "event-detection engine" poised to disrupt industries all over the world.
-Banjo does something no one has managed to do until now, at least not in such an elegant, intuitive fashion: It imposes order on the vast chaotic cloud of social media and unlocks its power in ways we haven't yet seen."Damien figured out a way to answer an existential question," says an admiring potential investor.
+Banjo does something no one has managed to do until now, at least not in such an elegant, intuitive fashion: It imposes order on the vast chaotic cloud of social media and unlocks its power in ways we haven't yet seen.

 Through a Playskool-simple Web interface, Banjo turns a system built around "following" people into one organized by location.
 It shows only geolocated public posts made from mobile devices; those posts are drawn from what Patton calls a "world feed" he's created by aggregating more than a dozen major social networks (and counting), from Twitter to Instagram to Russia's VKontakte to China's Weibo.
 So instead of letting your social stream simply wash over you, possibly filtered by a clunky grab bag of hashtags and keywords, you can work from the ground up, anywhere on earth.
 Interested in the public tweets coming out of Goldman Sachs's headquarters in lower Manhattan?
 There's hedge funder @norman_g sounding off about natural-gas prices.
 Want to hear what's happening on Weibo around the Foxconn factory in Shenzen?
 Or see the many subspecies of human getting Instagrammed at this month's Star Wars Celebration in Anaheim, California?
 Plug in the location (plus keywords, if you want), and the map at the center of Banjo's screen resizes to the relevant scale, with all of the public posts in that area appearing as pins on the map and as cards, complete with text, photos, and video, alongside it.
 All this in real time.